Opportunities for Students

 STUDENT ASSISTANT TO STUDENT PROGRAMS

 The assistant for student programs will assist with the many undergraduate programs of the Kellogg Institute, preparing for student information meetings, student events, orientations, workshops and dinners.
-Strong writing skills would be very useful.
+Strong writing skills would be useful.
 The assistant will work with databases and conduct research regarding comparable programs as well as orientations.
 Proficiency in Spanish is useful.
 6-8 hrs/week

-STUDENT ASSISTANT TO MAIN OFFICE
+STUDENT ASSISTANT TO MAIN OFFICE AND TRAVELING TRUNKS PROGRAM

 STUDENT ASSISTANT TO HESBURGH CENTER

 The student assistant to the Hesburgh Center reports to the Hesburgh Center Administrative Coordinator for the Kellogg Institute.
 Duties include general office work, locking and unlocking rooms, some light event assistance, errands, answering phones, and greeting people in the Hesburgh Center, etc. The candidate should work well under minimal supervision and be able to work independently.
-Availability 1.5 hours per day Mon-Fri.
-Between the hours of 12-2pm is a must.
+Availability 1.5 hours per day Mon-Fri. between the hours of 12-2pm is a must.
 4.5 hours/week.